rudrakabir/glowing-octo-couscous/content/My thoughts on the potential existence of superintelligent AI.md

 - better RAM, to hold more things at once
 - better computational ability
 - consistency over time
-all these are simple things software wise, but would be a killer boost to something that is already human intelligence - enough for me to classify as superintellignet.
+all these are simple things software wise, but would be a killer boost to something that is already human intelligence - enough for me to classify as super intelligen.

-not to mention that it has a limitless length and breadth and depth, and it propagates easily, and I think the case for the possibility of the existence of superintelligent ai looks very strong.
+not to mention that it has a limitless length and breadth and depth, and it propagates easily, and I think the case for the possibility of the existence of superintelligent ai looks very strong, damn near inevitable.